timmc/octaview/README.md

 - [Managing Microservices with Neo4j](https://neo4j.com/blog/managing-microservices-neo4j/)
   — these folks went from microservice graph monitoring into actually managing and deploying their servers
+- Netflix's [Vizceral](https://github.com/Netflix/vizceral) is a service
+  monitoring tool that includes a services graph.

 ## License